For GDI and Port fuel injectors, only a multimeter is required. For BMW Piezoelectric injectors, you’ll also need a megohmmeter.

 - A typical fuel injector will have a resistance range between 10 to 15 ohms (for most gasoline engines).

-- If the reading is too low (e.g., 1-2 ohms), the injector may be shorted, indicating a problem.
+- If the reading is too low on an injector (e.g., 1-2 ohms), while the others read high, the injector may be shorted, indicating a problem.

 - Compare Results: